OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_vignere.md

     `what is the name of the store`
     `wict ju tig nboe ph tig suqrf`

 In the case of the Caesar cipher we were able to determine the code for letter `e`, knowing that `e` must be the most common letter in the text.
-The Vignere cipher can address this problem if the key is sufficiently long.
+The Vigenère cipher can address this problem if the key is sufficiently long.

 In the example we notice the word `tig` appears twice and assuming this word represents `the`, one of the most common English words, we can easily derive the key.